beachcomber Architecture

 Cache wraps a DashMap<String, CacheEntry>.
 DashMap provides fine-grained shard locking, allowing concurrent reads and writes without a global mutex.
 Cache reads — the hot path hit on every client request — are effectively lock-free under contention.

-Arc<dyn Provider> for registry
+Arc<dyn Source> for registry

-Providers are stored as Arc<dyn Provider>.
-When the scheduler needs to execute a provider, it calls registry.get(name) which returns Arc::clone().
+Sources are stored as Arc<dyn Source> in the registry (keyed by (provider_name, source_name)).
+Box<dyn Provider> objects are consumed at register() and not retained.
+When the scheduler needs to execute a source, it calls registry.source(provider, source) which returns Option<Arc<dyn Source>>.
 The cloned Arc is moved into spawn_blocking.
 The registry itself is never mutated after startup; reads from multiple tasks are contention-free.

 Scheduler-owned mutable state

-The Scheduler owns all mutable coordination state: demand, poll_states, watch_paths, backoff.
+The Scheduler owns all mutable coordination state: demand, poll_states, watch_paths, lifecycle.
 This state is only accessed from the single scheduler task, so it requires no synchronisation.
 The in_flight, pending_rerun, and failure_counts maps are wrapped in Mutex because they are accessed from both the scheduler task and from within tokio::spawn closures that run after spawn_blocking completes.

-No provider-side concurrency
+No source-side concurrency

 7. Key Design Decisions